sneha-gurav-au6/employee-app/readme.md

 -User authentication
 To list all employees,craete employees and delet employees user need authentication.Here passport js can be used to authrization but I used simple logic to get authrization.

+-Form validation
+While registering and login user must enter valide name,password and email.If not form will show an error to user.

 -Libreries used:
 Front-end : React , Redux,Bootstrap
 Back-end : Node js,Express js